- Lauren Wilks

 - Research Interests

-- Domestic labour, care, gender, class, social inequality, migration, mobility, commuting, family and personal relationships, South Asia
+- Domestic labour, care, gender, class, social inequality, migration, mobility, commuting, work and labour, changing/emerging cultures of work, ethnography, qualitative methods, family and personal relationships, South Asia

 Domestic Work and Daily Commuting in West Bengal, India (working title)